 Preparation

-Place bell peppers on a baking tray, pour and rub half a tablespoon of olive oil on them (photo 1).
+To roast the bell peppers, place them on a baking tray, and rub half a tablespoon of olive oil on them.

-Place in the oven for twenty to twenty-five minutes, or just until you see their skin starting to turn brown.
+Place in the oven for twenty to twenty-five minutes or until you see their skin turning brown.

 Once the peppers have cooled down, peel them, remove the membrane and seeds, and chop them into half-an-inch width.

-While the peppers are roasting, you can continue seasoning the chopped chicken with salt and pepper (photo 2).
+While the peppers roast, you can continue seasoning the chopped chicken with salt and pepper.

 Using a large pan or skillet, pour the remaining olive oil over medium-high heat.

-Once the oil is ready, start browning the chicken — leave some space in between the pieces of chicken (photo 3).
+Once the oil is ready, start browning the chicken — leave some space between the chicken pieces.

 Remove the chicken and set it aside.

-Lower the heat to medium and add garlic and onion; cook for a few minutes until they softened.
+Lower the heat to medium and add garlic and onion; cook for a few minutes until they soften.

-Add the browned chicken back into the pan (photo 4).
+Add the browned chicken back into the pan.

-Add salt, pepper, peperoncino, tomato paste, and tomatoes.
-Mix to combine and add torn basil leaves (photo 5).
+Add salt, pepper, peperoncino, tomato paste, and tomatoes, then mix.

-Take the pan off the heat and add roasted peppers and balsamic vinegar.
-Mix (photo 6).
+Take the pan off the heat and add chopped roasted peppers and balsamic vinegar.

-Your pollo alla romana is now ready for serving — garnish with more fresh basil leaves, if desired.
+Your Roman chicken is now ready for serving — garnish with more fresh basil leaves, if desired.

 Helpful tips